 High-risk merchants should be mindful of chargebacks, as too many of them could place their business in jeopardy.
 Corepay tailors payment processing solutions to meet every merchant’s needs while providing them with pragmatic advice concerning chargeback protection.
 Some of the common reasons that customers initiate chargebacks include fraud, friendly fraud, unrecognized transactions and services or product not as described.

-There is nothing friendly in this scenario for the merchant.
-This type of chargeback fraud occurs when a customer abuses the dispute process by going directly to the issuing bank instead of seeking a refund for the merchant.
-This can occur when customers are attempting to get something for free and knowingly use loopholes in the chargeback thresholds againsts the merchants.
-Corepay can ensure that your business is utilizing all available solutions to stamp out this unfriendly practice.
+There is nothing friendly about this kind of fraud.
+This type of chargeback fraud occurs when a customer abuses the dispute process by going directly to the issuing bank instead of seeking a refund from the merchant.
+This happens when customers attempt to get something for free and knowingly use loopholes in the chargeback thresholds against the merchants.
+Corepay can ensure that your business is using all available solutions, including our own CB-ALERT product, to stamp out this unfriendly practice.